 Spanish Baked Chicken

-Also known as “Pollo Estofado” this stewed chicken recipe is Spanish in origin.
-The chicken is marinated overnight in a spicy vinaigrette with olives and raisins.
+Also known as “Pollo Estofado” this stewed chicken recipe hails from Spain.
+You marinate the chicken several hours (or overnight if you can) in a flavorful vinaigrette with oregano, garlic powder, olives and raisins.

-The recipe comes from one my mother clipped from the Sacramento Bee in 1984.
+The recipe comes from one my mother clipped decades ago from the Sacramento Bee.

 - 1/4 cup olive oil